-As part of regeneration to support the growth and prosperity of the county borough the following key developments are planned:
+As part of regeneration to support the growth and prosperity of the county borough two key developments are planned:

-- The redevelopment of town centres across the County Borough; including the production of a masterplan for Bridgend Town Centre and the redevelopment of Maesteg Town Hall, providing improved community facilities to include the town library, performance spaces, offering improved accessibility for visitors and creating jobs. - The regeneration of the Porthcawl waterfront including the development of the Salt Lake area for a mixed use sustainable development of retail, housing and leisure
+- Redevelopment of Maesteg Town Hall providing improved community facilities to include the town library, performance spaces, offering improved accessibility for visitors and creating jobs. - Complete on the sale of Salt Lake Development for food retail as part of an ambitious regeneration scheme in Porthcawl.